metosin/reitit/doc/ring/static.md

 ## External routes

-To serve files from conflicting paths, e.g. `"/*"`, one option is to mount them to default-handler branch of `ring-handler`.
+A better way to serve files from conflicting paths, e.g. `"/*"`, is to serve them from the default-handler.
+One can compose multipl default locations using `ring-handler`.
 This way, they are only served if none of the actual routes have matched.

 ```clj
 (ring/ring-handler